 It seated 244, 244, 160, 120 and had automated projection in a large booth.
 The lobby was large as was the concession stand centered in the lobby; the box office being part of the concession stand.

 As managers Ray Rogers put it, "it was a sick building."
 According to Rogers the theatre was always battling water leaks coming through the walls.
 And mold was always a problem.
 After Rogers left no one really managed the cinemas.

 Up the road Epic had taken an old Walmart and converted it into a 12-plex.
 Assistants would then take turns seeing that the now converted Four Seasons, now a dollar cinema, was opened.

 Rogers said once the HVAC unit broke, for over a year until closing they never fixed it.
 He knew the mold was growing without proper ventalation.
 In fact Epic was so cheap they had a sign on the door, "no AC bring a hand fan to fan yourself."

 Luckily being located on a mountain the Hendersonville summers probably were not that hot.
 Finally the Four Seasons opened just 4 days a week and was closed the rest.
-Today it sits empty.
+It was then closed forever.
 Ray Hutto said not long ago all the seats were pulled and taken to Mississippi!

 Ray said the theatre had made a lot of money in its best years being a high grossing theater for Fairland-Litchfield.
 Once Regal took over most of the magic was gone.